Skip to main content

 2. Final structured output: Ensure the final output of the agent is a response matching your JSON structure

 This enables automation by returning consistent, parseable results for scripts and workflows.
 Recipes can produce structured output when run from either the Goose CLI or Goose Desktop.
+See use cases and ideas for automation workflows.

 Basic Structure